MaudGautier/plot-genomic-tracks/README.md

 ## Requirements

-Hereunder is the list of applications that are necessary:
+Hereunder is the list of applications that are necessary and versions I used:

-* R >= 4.0.3
+* R, version 4.0.3
+* Python, version 3.7.6
+* GNU bash, version 4.2.46
+* GNU Awk, version 4.0.2
+* GNU sort,
+* bedtools
+* bigWigToBedGraph
+* groupBy

-In R, you *must* install the following libraries:
+For the plotting step, in R, you *must* install the following libraries:

 * ggplot2
 * ggbio